Oliver Friggieri: In popular culture

 Verses from Friggieri's poem "Jekk" ("If") can be found printed on some bus shelters around Malta.
 This led to the poem being known as "the bus stop poem" by the general public.

 In 2018, the Maltese band The Travellers released the song "Ilkoll Flimkien".
 The lyrics of this song contain excerpts of the poem "Jekk".

 Personal life

 Friggieri and his wife Eileen had one daughter and two grandchildren.
 He died on 21 November 2020.
 A funeral organised by the state was held for him on 25 November, which was declared a national day of mourning.

 In December 2020, PN Floriana Minority Leader James Aaron Ellul announced that part of Triq l-Argotti will be named after the late Maltese poet, writer and lecturer Oliver Friggieri.
 The proposal was put forward by Ellul within the Local Council, in November 2020.

-A monument in his honour will be erected in his hometown of Floriana.
+A monument in his honour was erected in his hometown of Floriana and inaugurated in December, 2023.
 The design of the monument is by the Maltese artist John Grima.